Nicea Myths:

 It amazes me how many Nicea myths exist on the internet today.

-We are going to address two.
+We are going to address three.
 These are fables.
 They did not happen.
 I'm going to show you how you can know that.

 1. Constantine changed the Bible at the Council of Nicea